ALNSynergy: a graph convolutional network with multi-representation alignment for drug synergy prediction

-Table 5 shows the experimental results of the GCNMRA model and the above comparison models on the benchmark dataset.
-Figure 6(a) presents the trend of experimental results of the GCNMRA model and the above comparison models on the benchmark dataset.
-As shown in the Figure and Table, the GCNMRA model outperforms previous deep learning models and machine learning models.
-Specifically, the three evaluation metrics values of the GCNMRA model are 0.93, 0.93, and 0.86, respectively.
+Table 5 shows the experimental results of the ALNSynergy model and the above comparison models on the benchmark dataset.
+As shown in the Table 5, the ALNSynergy model outperforms previous deep learning models and machine learning models.
+Specifically, the three evaluation metrics values of the ALNSynergy model are 0.93, 0.93, and 0.86, respectively.
 The machine learning model with the best performance is RF, whose three evaluation metrics values are 0.86, 0.85, and 0.77, respectively.
-The performance of the GCNMRA model is overall improved by 8.1\%, 9.4\%, and 11.7\% compared with RF.
+The performance of the ALNSynergy model is overall improved by 8.1\%, 9.4\%, and 11.7\% compared with RF.
 The deep learning model with the best performance is DeepDDS, and its three evaluation metrics values are 0.92, 0.92, and 0.84, respectively.
-The GCNMRA model's performance is improved overall by 1.1\%, 1.1\%, and 2.4\% compared to the DeepDDS model.
+The ALNSynergy model's performance is improved overall by 1.1\%, 1.1\%, and 2.4\% compared to the DeepDDS model.